There are many ways to give to the Diocese of Rochester.

 Gifts in memory of deceased friends and loved ones – or gifts that honor living individuals – are gratefully accepted.
 Such contributions are often used to reflect the special interests of the person honored.
 Any gift may be designated in memory of, or in honor of, a loved one.

 Your will is a meaningful way to make a charitable gift of lasting value.
 Through a bequest provision, you can designate a specific amount of money, a percentage of your estate, or the remainder of your estate after other bequests are satisfied.
 Adding a codicil to an existing will is a simple process that begins by making your intentions known to your attorney.

 Gifts of Appreciated Securities

 If you own long-term securities that have appreciated in value, you may prefer to contribute securities rather than cash.
 In this way, there may be both capital gains and tax deduction benefits.
-Please contact the Office of Stewardship and Communications for the proper form and specific stock transfer instructions.
+Please use the Stock Form, which includes the specific stock transfer instructions to facilitate your transfer, or you may contact the Office of Stewardship and Communications at (585) 328-3210 ext.
+1326 or firstname.lastname@example.org.

 Charitable Gift Annuities